ShunSakurai/check_forbidden/README.md

 ### Summary results are not in order
 I use Python's "set" object to consolidate the results.
 This causes an issue where the Summary results are not displayed in the proper order.
 I am working on this issue.

+### Garbled UTF-8 CSV files opened with Shift-JIS Excel
+If you simply open a CSV file encoded with UTF-8 with Microsoft Excel in an environment whose default encoding is Shift-JIS or any other non-Unicode encoding, the characters are likely to be garbled.
+There are many remedies to this, but the simplest solutions are as follows:

+- Change the extension from .csv to .txt.
+A dialog window pops up and allows you to select the encoding
+- Open the CSV files with Notepad.
+Rows are displayed merely as lines and the items are not separated, but at least they are displayed correctly
+- Download CSV openers like [OpenOffice](https://www.openoffice.org/product/calc.html) Calc

 ## Features to come
 ### Working on
 - Make the code more [readable](http://www.amazon.com/dp/0596802293)